gs-ai/CreepyAI-25/README.md

 # CreepyAI-25

-CreepyAI is an open-source OSINT (Open Source Intelligence) assistant designed to help researchers, analysts, and cybersecurity professionals gather and analyze public information effectively.
+CreepyAI-25 is an open-source OSINT (Open Source Intelligence) assistant designed to help researchers, analysts, and cybersecurity professionals gather and analyze public information effectively.

 ## Features